Batman: Mask of the Phantasm: Production

+The film's plot heavily resembles the 1987 storyline "Batman: Year Two", written by Mike W. Barr and illustrated by Alan Davis and Todd McFarlane.
+Bruce Timm called "Year Two" an "accidental inspiration" when designing the Phantasm, stating that he did not consciously base the Phantasm's look on the visually and thematically similar to "Year Two" villain the Reaper, while Alan Burnett said he modeled Phantasm's modus operandi after the Spider-Man villain Mysterio, namely "the idea of someone who could disappear into smoke."
+Conversely, in May 2017, Barr stated he believed Mask of the Phantasm's similarities with "Year Two" were intentional, claiming, "I dropped by the offices of the BTAS staff twice [and] each time I dropped by I saw a guy—a different guy each time—industriously typing away, with a copy of Batman: Year Two open beside him.
+That was when I first became aware of their use of 'Year Two' [for the film]," with the early designs of the Phantasm in particular convincing him to bring up the matter of financial compensation to Paul Levitz at DC Comics.
+After telling Levitz, "I really want to keep this in the family," Barr was given a portion of the film's earnings, as well as money for the creation of the Phantasm herself.

 Themes

 Paul Dini intended each of the flashbacks into Batman's love life to "have a tendency to get worse, when you hope things will get better."
 Bruce's relationship with Andrea, which at first shows promise, eventually turns into turmoil.
 At first, Bruce and Andrea are set for marriage, but then Bruce is given a farewell note from Andrea cutting off their relationship.
-This eventually leads into Bruce's decision to become Batman.
+This seals Bruce's decision to become Batman after he had previously forsaken it to settle down with her.
 Richard Corliss of Time felt this scene paralleled Andrea's decision to avenge her own parents and reject love when she finds her own father murdered.
 Both events transform the two people (Bruce becomes Batman, Andrea becomes the Phantasm).
 One scene depicts Bruce Wayne at his parents' tombstone saying, "I didn't count on being happy."
 According to Reaves, this scene was to be a pivotal moment in Bruce's tragic life, as he denies himself the opportunity to live a normal life.
 Reaves also stated: "When Bruce puts on the mask for the first time, [after Andrea breaks their engagement], and Alfred says 'My God!' he's reacting in horror, because he's watching this man he's helped raise from childhood, this man who has let the desire for vengeance and retribution consume his life, at last embrace the unspeakable."